 These SBI balance enquiry options have been discussed in detail here:

-Customers having an SBI account can use the ATM-cum-debit card issued to them for SBI account balance.
+Customers having an SBI account can also use the ATM-cum-debit card issued to them for SBI account balance.
 They need to visit a State Bank of India ATM and follow the steps mentioned here:

 - Swipe the SBI ATM-cum-debit card